 When working with multipage PDFs, the configured bleed is applied to all pages.

-Accessing the Print bleed settings
+Accessing the Bleed settings

 - Go to the Print bleed module